Basic Workflow Patterns

 });

-// Send start event multiple times to see store update
+// Send start event multiple times to see state update

 sendEvent(startEvent.with());